griga23/shoe-store/lab2.md

   WHERE brand IN ('Braun-Bruen', 'Will Inc')
   GROUP BY email
   HAVING COUNT(DISTINCT brand) = 2 AND COUNT(brand) > 10;

-INSERT INTO shoe_promotions
-SELECT email,
-  'better_experience' AS promotion_name
-FROM shoe_order_customer_product
-     MATCH_RECOGNIZE (
-         PARTITION BY email
-         ORDER BY $rowtime
-         MEASURES
-           a.rating AS rating1,
-           b.rating AS rating2,
-           c.rating AS rating3
-         AFTER MATCH SKIP TO NEXT ROW
-         PATTERN (a b c)
-         DEFINE
-           a AS a.rating > 4,
-           b AS b.rating > 4,
-           c AS c.rating > 0 AND c.rating < 2);

 END;
 ```